 It's been said over and over that you should tailor your resume to the target job you're applying to.
 This can seem like a tedious and onerous task, considering you probably have other things you want to do with your time instead of writing and re-writing your resume over and over for different positions.

 But there's really no way around this idea—no hiring manager is going to be wowed over a generic-looking resume that could be for any job in the field.
+Before we move on in the article, though, know that you can create a non-generic resume using our professional Resume Builder.

 Fortunately, you don't have to spend hours writing new resumes for every position you're applying to.
 Here are a few ways to tailor your resume for each position without wasting your time.